 4. Secure Backup & Disaster Recovery

 Comprehensive backup and disaster recovery plans ensure business continuity even after successful attacks.
-Ransomware and data destruction attacks can be rendered ineffective with proper backup strategies.

 - 3-2-1 Rule: Maintain three copies of data, on two different media types, with one copy stored offsite or in the cloud.